 Our take: shop small.

 Locally owned and small businesses create communities that are more connected and end up being more prosperous because the money we use to shop small cycles back through the local economy, helping business owners and consumers strengthen the base of the community.

 Here are 5 ways small businesses contribute to sustainability:

-By supporting local and small businesses you’re traveling less miles to get what you need, which also means restocking this business requires less transportation.
-So, less transportation, ultimately results in diminished CO2 emissions.
+- Reduce carbon footprint: By supporting local and small businesses you’re traveling fewer miles to get what you need, which also means restocking this business requires less transportation.
+So, less transportation ultimately results in diminished CO2 emissions.

-Shopping small contributes to the communities’ tax base which moves funds toward better public transport, better schools and public services in general.
+- Stronger tax base: Shopping small contributes to the communities’ tax base which moves funds toward better public transport, better schools, and public services in general.